superhighfives/react-three-playground/README.md

 # React + Three Playground

 R3, or React and Three.js, is a series of playgrounds and demos highlighting many of the features and capabilities of WebGL.
 It covers simple objects, textures and lighting, all the way to custom shaders, framebuffers and video.
+It benefits from hot reloading, Webpack, and ES6 support out of the box.

+It is set up to accept a single video, either by passing a video URL via the `video` query string (for example, [http://localhost:3002/?video=https://media.giphy.com/media/3o6Zti8Yz88sqW1nq0/giphy.mp4](http://localhost:3000/?video=https://media.giphy.com/media/3o6Zti8Yz88sqW1nq0/giphy.mp4)) or by using the `webcam` query string (with http://localhost:3000/?webcam=true).
+If neither are present, the app will fall back to using a video file, in `video/video.mp4`.

+You can also see how React could be used in tandem with the Three.js canvas element, which can be activated with the `overlay` query string. [http://localhost:3000/?overlay=true](http://localhost:3000/?overlay=true).

 To view different playgrounds, edit the `Playground` import in `App.js`.
 For example, to view Playground 01: